Updated: Feb 4

 Salt and fresh ground pepper to taste

-Mix all the ingredients with a fork until everything is combined, then knead for about 15 minutes until soft and smooth.
+In a large bowl, mix all the ingredients for the pasta dough with a fork until everything is combined, then knead for about 15 minutes until soft and smooth.
 Cover and let the dough rest for 30 minutes.

-When ready divide the dough into 4 balls.
-Roll each out as thinly as possible—either on a lightly floured work surface using a rolling pin or with a pasta machine.
+When the dough is ready, divide it into 4 balls.
+Roll each ball out as thinly as possible—either on a lightly floured work surface using a pasta machine.
 Cut each sheet into 12 to 14 cm squares.
 Set squares aside, layered between clean dish towels.

 Bring a large pot of salted water to a boil over high heat, and in the meantime prepare the pesto sauce.